Long time coming: Eight years after then-record fine, Carl Long returns to Cup

 Without self-deprecating humor, he would be miserable over the challenges he’s stomached to race.
 He once climbed into a trash bin at another team’s shop to take scrap pieces for his car years ago.
 He’s accepted used tires from teams, watched his savings account wither and winced at how human error before Xfinity qualifying at Daytona this year cost his team nearly $100,000 all told.

-George Church works on Carl Long’s Cup car at the team’s shop earlier this week.
+George Church works on the Cup car at the team’s shop that Carl Long will race at Kansas Speedway.
 (Photo: Dustin Long)

 Yet, here he is in a 4,750-square foot structure — 50 times smaller than the space occupied by Team Penske’s NASCAR teams in its shop — to compete against the sport’s elites.
 There is no engineering department, no fab shop, no set-up plates, no engine shop, no R&D department and no training room.
 The most sophisticated piece of equipment in the shop might be each person’s cell phone.